 - Large footprint.
 Most models can’t fold up to save space.

-Size: Water rowers are the largest type.
+Size: Water rowers are the largest type of indoor rower.
 The water reservoir takes up more width than the other types while also still being long like an air type.
 That means the footprint is quite a bit bigger.
 Although, there are also a few models where you can fold up the slide rails.
 But even if you can fold it up, it’ll still take up more space than the other types.

 Quality: Water rowers are the most expensive type.
 Some of that extra money goes into the construction.
 The original water rower is a really beautiful handcrafted wooden piece of equipment.
 Many have copied this for a lower price and similar quality.

 Most water rowers are pretty high quality machines.
-Of course there is still a range like with every type.
+Of course there is still a range of qualities like with every type.

 Uses: A water rower is perfect for people that want something that is quieter than an air rower but still has the right feel.
 You’ll hear the blades moving through the water but most people actually like this.
 Suitable for all training levels.